 EN MAS': CARNIVAL AND PERFORMANCE ART OF THE CARIBBEAN

 Claire Tancons and Krista A. Thompson

-En Mas: Carnival 21st Century Style explores the intersections between contemporary art and historical masquerade in the Caribbean and its diaspora.
-The project, comprising a series of performances and video-based exhibitions will take place across eight different communities in the United States, the Caribbean, Canada, and the United Kingdom that have vibrant masquerade traditions over the course of two years.
+En Mas’: Carnival 21st Century Style explores the intersections between contemporary art and historical masquerade in the Caribbean and its diaspora.
+The project, comprising a series of performances and video-based exhibitions takes place over the course of two years across eight different communities in the United States, the Caribbean, Canada, and the United Kingdom that have vibrant masquerade traditions.

 COVERT OPERATIONS: INVESTIGATING THE KNOWN UNKNOWNS

 Claire C. Carter

 Scottsdale Museum of Contemporary Art | Scottsdale, AZ

 Covert Operations presents works by approximately 15 multi-disciplinary visual artists and collaboratives that earnestly undertook the weighty responsibility of making the invisible visible to the rest of us.
 The rich, conceptual themes in Covert Operations included secrecy and disclosure, violence, power, subterfuge, surveillance, territory, geography and the visible versus the hidden.

 GREEN ACRES: ARTISTS FARMING FIELDS, GREENHOUSES AND ABANDONED LOTS

 Contemporary Arts Center | Cincinnati, OH